-Badges distributed by Zephyr to recognize open and reproducible research will incentivize authors to archive and share data, code and models associated with their research articles and generally enable other authors to more easily build upon that research.
+Badges distributed by Zephyr to recognize open and reproducible research will incentivize authors to archive and share data, code, and models associated with their research articles.
+This standard enables other authors to more easily build upon that research.

 This project is overseen by a board-approved Project Management Group (PMG) as follows:

 More to come!
-Please let Greg Erhardt([email protected]) know if you are interested in contributing
+Please let Andrew Carrel([email protected]) know if you are interested in contributing